 A New York Story

 Zakarian's rise to culinary prominence began at Le Cirque, where he first worked in a professional kitchen.
-In five years, he worked his way up from Pastry Sous to Chef de Cuisine under Chef Alain Sailhac.
+In five years, he worked his way up from Pastry Sous to Chef to Chef de Cuisine under Chef Alain Sailhac.
 During these formative years, Zakarian staged at places such as Arpège and Au Quai des Ormes in Paris, Auberge de l'Ill in Alsace, The Dorchester in London, Le Chantecler with Jacques Maximin in Nice, and Pierre Orsay in Lyon.
 In 1987, Zakarian took his first turn as Executive Chef at the legendary 21Club.
 In 1988, he became the Executive Chef of 44 at the Royalton Hotel, before opening the Blue Door at the Delano Hotel in Miami in 1995.
 In 1997, Zakarian became Executive Chef of Patroon.

 In 2001, Zakarian opened his first restaurant, Town, to which he brought his culinary and decorative vision to life.
 Both Patroon and Town were awarded Three Stars from The New York Times.
 Zakarian next opened Country, a restaurant that paired his passion for food and wine with his innate sense of hospitality, grace and old world elegance.
 Country was awarded a Michelin Star along with Three Stars from The New York Times.
 In 2007, Zakarian signed on to conceptualize and oversee the entire food and beverage program at The Water Club at Borgata, in Atlantic City.